 Soda Ash Fixer for Long-Lasting Color with Fiber Reactive Dyes

-Soda Ash—also known as sodium carbonate or washing soda—is a must-have for artists working with fiber reactive dyes like Procion MX.
-This mild alkali activates the chemical bonding between dye and cellulose-based fabrics, locking in brilliant color that won’t wash out over time.
-From tie-dye to immersion and machine dyeing, Soda Ash is essential for getting vibrant, permanent results.
+Soda Ash, also known as sodium carbonate or washing soda, is essential for artists using fiber reactive dyes such as Procion MX.
+This mild alkali activates the chemical bond between the dye and cellulose-based fabrics, creating bright, permanent color that resists fading.
+It is a key ingredient for tie-dye, immersion, and machine dyeing techniques.

 Key Features